Vaibhavs10/translate-with-whisper/README.md

 'Joe Keaton disapproved of films, and Buster also had reservations about the medium.'
 ```

-Let's create a wee list of languages to transcribe to.
+Let's create a wee list of languages to transcribe too.
 ```python
 list_of_languages = ["de", "it", "es", "nl", "fr"]
 ```